repl-acement/editors/README.md

 Without doubt, it has produced a wonderful experience for IJ users but it limits our ability to innovate and extend around it as a community.

+For example: we should all have a simple way to `find-usages`.

 ### Assertion 3: GUIs are a thing
 Many of the Clojure editors that we have today are still basically text buffers.
 Very little innovation occurs around visualising code *inside* the editors.